emic/fmcsadmin/README.md

 - Make paused databases available
 - Run a schedule
 - Send a message to clients
-- Start a server process (for FileMaker Server 18)
+- Start a server process (for FileMaker Server 18 or later)
-- Restart a server process (for FileMaker Server 18)
+- Restart a server process (for FileMaker Server 18 or later)
-- Stop a server process (for FileMaker Server 18)
+- Stop a server process (for FileMaker Server 18 or later)
-- Retrieve server or CWP configuration settings (for FileMaker Server 18)
+- Retrieve server or CWP configuration settings (for FileMaker Server 18 or later)
-- Change server or CWP configuration settings (for FileMaker Server 18)
+- Change server or CWP configuration settings (for FileMaker Server 18 or later)

 Supported Servers
 -----
+- FileMaker Server 19
+- FileMaker Server 18
 - FileMaker Cloud for AWS 1.18
-- FileMaker Server 18

 Usage
 -----